codergirl2023/Course-Selling-Web-app/README.md

 - Admins can edit and add new courses to the platform.
 - Course details include title, instructor, description, and more.

-### Course Listings

-- Browse through available courses on the platform.
-- View course details and information about each course.

 ### Middleware for Authorization

 - Custom middleware ensures proper authorization for specific actions.